A Joyful Family Reunion: Celebrating the 200th Birthday of Abbot Franz Pfanner in Langen – Austria

 Remembering a Founder, Planting for the Future

 On the birthday itself, participants visited Pfanner’s birthplace for a quiet moment of reflection.
-Beside the cemetery, Mother Superior Monica Mary Ncube CPS planted a cherry laurel tree – a living symbol of the founder’s lasting influence.
+The Mother Superior Monica Mary Ncube CPS planted a cherry laurel tree – a living symbol of the founder’s lasting influence.
 Pfanner was the founder of the Missionary Sisters of the Precious Blood (CPS) and the driving force behind the Mariannhill Missionaries (CMM), both of which continue to thrive worldwide.

 marking 200 years of birth of Francis Pfanner